Description of necessary data at project start.

 For tasks like sentiment analysis, priority estimation, ... that have a wide variety of input cases, a custom data requirements exercise is needed depending on the output classes.
 These can quickly need at least >100 documents per class.

 When you need to classify a document based on visual content instead of text, please contact an Metamaze ML Engineer.

 Data requirements depend on the problem you are trying to solve.
 The Machine Learning models learn from context, so the more variety there is in context in production, the more data you need to annotate.
 The other way around, the more relevant context you have, the easier for the algorithm.

 It is best to upload training data that is as similar to production data as possible.
 So if you want to build a production model that works for only 5 suppliers in one language, then only upload data from those 5 suppliers in that language.
 If you want to build a production model that needs to work for any supplier (e.g. thousands of different ones) in any language, it is best to upload the highest diversity: different suppliers, different languages, ...

 The following properties make it harder for the model, so increase the amount of data needed:

-Every document is unique: no recurring templates or in documents
+- Every document is unique: no recurring templates in documents

 A couple of examples